I am Rush Limbaugh, highly trained broadcast specialist, meeting and surpassing all audience expectations on a daily basis.

 All right, Ted Koppel.

-He was on Meet the Press yesterday with Tim Russert during the round table with Michael Beschloss, noted uh presidential historian, Michael Duffy of Time Magazine, and the Washington Post Dana Priest uh priest.
+He was on Meet the Press yesterday with Tim Russert during the roundtable with Michael Beschloss, noted presidential historian, Michael Duffy of Time magazine and the Washington Post Dana priest.

 Koppel, by the way, is now with the Discovery Channel.

-There was something I watched last over the weekend, maybe it was Friday night, can't remember.
+There was something I watched last over the weekend, or maybe it was Friday night, I can't remember.

-It was just some of the most amazing photography, and I watching it in high definition is I can't take my eyes away from it.
+But some of the most amazing photography, and watching it in high definition is, I can't take my eyes away from it.

 And there's nothing political about it.

-Some of the stuff's from Animal Planet, which of course does tend to be these animal rights uh wackos, but still uh it was some of this stuff was just fascinating.
+Some of the stuff's from Animal Planet, which, of course, does tend to be these animal rights wackos, but still, some of this stuff was just fascinating.

-But he said some things on Meet the Press that you will never hear from anybody else the drive-by media or the Democrat Party.
+But he said some things on Meet the Press that you will never hear from anybody else that drive-by media or the Democrat Party.

 What should we think about it?

-Let me tell you what I we can't even agree that we spoke to them.
+Let me tell you what, we can't even agree that we spoke to them.

 The Iranians in the United States cannot even agree that they had direct talks.